niemasd/SamBamViz/README.md

 # Notes
 ## Adding SamBamViz to Existing Pipelines
 The command-line SamBamViz program can easily be added to any viral genomics pipeline.
 Because it is able to read SAM/BAM data streamed via standard input, and because it does ***not*** require the SAM/BAM to be sorted, the SAM/BAM data can be streamed to the command-line SamBamViz program directly from the read mapper to avoid unnecessary slow disk access.
-Here is an example simple pipeline that maps reads, and then feeds the SAM data to both SamBamViz and `samtools sort` via [`tee`](https://en.wikipedia.org/wiki/Tee_(command)):
+Here is a simple example pipeline that maps reads, and then feeds the SAM data to both SamBamViz and `samtools sort` via [`tee`](https://en.wikipedia.org/wiki/Tee_(command)):

 ```bash
 minimap2 -t 6 -a -x sr NC_045512.2.fas sample_R1.fastq.gz sample_R2.fastq.gz | tee >(SamBamViz.py -q 20 -o sample.sambamviz.tsv) | samtools sort -o sample.sorted.bam